Street Hawk: Production

+The development of Street Hawk was a direct response by Universal Television and ABC to the already successful shows Knight Rider (1982 TV series) and Airwolf.
+Production, however, was troubled from the start; studio interference led to creative differences, including the casting of several actors over the objections of the creators (most noticeably the casting of Rex Smith instead of the writers choice of then-unknown George Clooney) and even with an episode budget of $1 million, expensive props, stunts and the inexperience of Belous and Wolterstorff led to spiralling costs.
+Tension also arose between the cast, crew and production staff over the lack of communication on set.

+One particular incident involved a stunt which required a large explosion, which was ultimately scrapped; to avoid the costs and delays needed to safely dismantle the explosives, Belous reportedly made the decision to detonate them anyway and clear up the scene after.
+The explosion was much larger than expected, shattering the windows of several nearby buildings and leading to large city fines and rebuilding costs.
+ABC and Universal subsequently stripped Belous and Wolterstorff of most of their production powers.

 The motorcycle

 The motorcycle in the pilot episode was based on a 1983 Honda XL500 trail bike.
 Motorcyclist Magazine staffers Jeff Karr and Dexter Ford built the motorcycles for the pilot in their Hancock Park, Los Angeles garage, combining parts from an electric start Honda 500 Ascot with the chassis of a dual-sport XL500 on-/off-road bike.
 The motorcycles used in the series were based on 1984 Honda XR500s, using the electric-start engine of the street-based Ascot, creating the first-known electric-start Honda dual-sport motorcycles.
 The stunt coordinator insisted on using the turbocharged Honda CX500 street bike for performance-related sequences, but the motorcycles actually used for the stunt shots were based on Honda CR250 racing dirt bikes.
 The bodywork of the pilot motorcycle was designed by Andrew Probert and the series motorcycles were redesigned by Ron Cobb.

 During filming, the fiberglass bike parts constantly flew off the bike during the course of stunt work.
 The film stunt second unit crew always had six bikes standing by to stand in for the main bike during jump or maneuver scenes.
 When the first unit was on stage at Universal Studios, the second stunt crew were on location filming with a stunt biker performing with the bike.
 The stunt bikes were regularly in the effects shop of Universal Studios, being repaired or replaced with parts.
 A motorcycle shop, not far from the studio, three miles on Lankershim Boulevard, supplied new frames and wheels for the stunt bikes.
 Winfield Special Projects in Canoga Park made all body panels and special effects.
 Eric Thaler from Austria was in charge of the project at Winfield.